ShanGor/lan-share/requirements/lan-transfer-requirements.md

   - Protocol task id: unsigned 16-bit number (2 bytes).
 Sender derives it from the low 16 bits of the current timestamp (retrying on collision).
 Every protocol message carries this task id.
   - File id: unsigned 32-bit number (4 bytes) assigned incrementally per file within a task.
   - Chunk sequence: unsigned 64-bit number (8 bytes) per file, starting at 0.
   - Chunk header size: 15 bytes = taskId(2) + fileId(4) + chunkSeq(8) + xorKey(1) + bodySize(2).
-Body remains up to 1000 bytes, XOR’ed with the xor key; receiver applies the same XOR to recover data.
+Body remains up to 1024 bytes, XOR’ed with the xor key; receiver applies the same XOR to recover data.
 - **Checksum rules**:
   - No per-chunk CRC32.
 Integrity is ensured by MD5 per file after full receipt; on failure receiver requests full-file resend.
 - **Resend behavior**:
   - Receiver maintains a bitmap file per transferring file on disk; 1 bit per chunk (1 = received, 0 = missing).
 Bitmap persists until file verified and is reused when resuming after restarts.
-  - Sender uses stop-and-wait per chunk: send a chunk, wait for the receiver’s ACK (taskId + fileId + chunkSeq), retransmit after timeout (configurable, limited retries), then move to the next chunk.
+  - Sender uses a sliding window (default 64 chunks per file in flight).
+Each chunk must receive an ACK (taskId + fileId + chunkSeq); as soon as the oldest chunk is ACKed, the next chunk enters the window.
+Retransmit unacked chunks after timeout (configurable, limited retries).
   - Receiver acknowledges each chunk via `CHUNK_ACK` message containing taskId(2) + fileId(4) + chunkSeq(8).
 Duplicate chunks are detected via the bitmap and re-ACKed without rewriting data.
   - After a file’s final chunk is ACKed, sender emits `FILE_SEND_DONE`.
 Receiver checks bitmap; if any chunks are still missing, it issues a `FILE_RESEND_REQUEST` listing the chunkSeq values required.
   - Receiver may request resend of a specific file; sender re-sends metadata and data for that file.